Joseph-Rance/Computing-Soc-old/README.md

 Discord invite link:
 https://discord.gg/BaS7hn

-## Possible things commming up

- - the much anticipated game making competition.
-Info can be found on discord or emailed to anyone on the main email thread.

 If anyone wants a talk on something or would like to do a talk plz email me (Joseph Rance)

 ## WebGL/OpenGL presentation